 Voila!
 A masterpiece!
 Such a flavor and texture explosion!
-This recipe is a family tradition we hold dear.
+This is our favorite holiday dessert recipe.
+Chocolate meringue torte is a family tradition we hold dear.
 We hope you’ll love it too.

 Don’t forget to pin this recipe for later!
 You can also follow us on Pinterest here!